-In your Docebo LMS, you can manage user levels and user statuses in order to better regulate registration, access to certain features, responsibilities, and maintenance of your platform.
-Let’s take a look at both user levels and user statuses (both in the platform and within courses).
+In your platform, you can manage user levels, roles and user statuses in order to better regulate registration, access to certain features, responsibilities, and maintenance of your platform.
+Let’s take a look at both user levels, roles and statuses (both in the platform and within courses).

 A third user level, Power User, is available when the Power User app is activated in the platform.
-Power Users can be assigned a specific set of Admin permissions that they can use for certain users, courses, catalogs, locations, and more.
-However, there are some limits as to which responsibilities can be assigned to Power Users.
-Power Users will also be able to access the Admin Menu from the gear icon, but their menu will be limited based on their specific set of granted permissions.
-For more information on how to manage Power Users, please refer to the corresponding manual in Docebo’s Knowledge Base.
+Power Users are users who need to perform specific management operations or oversee specific user groups or courses in the platform, and, for this reason, they are given a specific subset of the Superadmin’s permissions.
+Power Users can access the Admin Menu from the gear icon, but their menu will be limited based on their specific set of granted permissions.
 The table below outlines which permissions are visible and configurable by each of the user levels.

 Users can also be enrolled as tutors within a course.
 Tutors have the exact same permissions as learners within a course, but they are also able to moderate forums if the forum widget is activated in the course.

-For a comparison chart of each capability for these three course levels, refer to this document.
+Check out the comparison chart of each capability for these three course levels.

 User Statuses on the Platform Level

 - Active.
-These are users that are activated in the platform, and have accessed at least one course or training material, or at least one informal learning asset from the Coach & Share module.
-They are marked with a green check mark in their rows in the main users list.
+These are users that are activated in the platform and have accessed at least one course or training material, or at least one informal learning asset from the Discover, Coach & Share module.
+They are marked with a green checkmark in their rows in the main users’ list.

 Please note that it is not possible to change the status of the user currently logged into the platform.